JustinLin905/PlaceType/README.md

 ## Attributions

 Please note that the list of English words used to randomly generate typing missions is sourced from [The Corncob List](http://www.mieliestronk.com/wordlist.html).
 I've done my best to try and remove all unsightly/offensive words from the list, but it is over 58,000 words long!
-If you see any of these words while playing, please help me out by making a pull request to change the `wordsList.txt` file in the game source folder.
+If you see any of these words while playing, please help me out by making a pull request to change the `wordsList.txt` file in PlaceType Source Files > Assets > Scripts.
 I'll make sure to update the public Itch.io version too.

 *The following are links to images and icons used in the UI of PlaceType.*